The mixed phase quark core in massive hybrid stars: Abstract

 \section{Abstract}

-In the context of observed massive neutron stars (NSs), we examine the internal structure, phase transitions, and the impacts of the equation of state (EOS) in maximum NSs.
-We investigate the stiffness changes in the EOS during the hadron-quark phase transition within the NSs.
-The relativistic mean-field (RMF) model and RMF model with a density-dependent isovector coupling, known as the RMFL model, are used to describe hadronic matter, while to the represent quark matter, the Nambu-Jona-Lasinio (NJL) model is applied.
-We explore the strength of vector coupling in quark matter, which delayed the onset density and reduced the maximum mass of NS, but does not exhibit a clear correlation with the NS central density.
-A considerable size of the mixed phase core could exist in the maximum mass NS but with corresponding small mixed phase mass.
+We investigate the properties of hybrid star and the mixed phase core to explore the radius ratio of the mixed phase in hybrid star.
+In the context of observed massive neutron stars (NSs), we examine the internal structure, phase transitions, and the impacts of the equation of state (EOS) in maximum hybrid star.
+We investigate the stiffness changes in the EOS during the hadron-quark phase transition within the hybrid stars.
+The relativistic mean-field (RMF) model is used to describe hadronic matter, while to the represent quark matter, the Nambu-Jona-Lasinio (NJL) model is applied.
+We explore the strength of vector coupling in quark matter, which delays the onset density of the mixed phase and reduces the size of the mixed-phase core in a hybrid star, but does not exhibit a clear correlation with the central density.
+In a hybrid star with a maximum mass of approximately 2 solar masses ($M_\odot$), a mixed-phase core of $\sim$5 km may exist, comprising about $40\%$ of the total radius.
+However, our results do not support the existence of a sizable quark core containing the mixed phase ($R_{\rm{MP}}>1/2~R_{\rm{total}}$) for the maximum-mass hybrid star or for a 2~$M_\odot$ massive star.